A Guide to Getting Started with LinkedIn Thought Leadership

 The most followed thought leaders on LinkedIn take advantage of the wide variety of content types on the platform:

-• LinkedIn posts.
 These short-form posts appear in followers’ LinkedIn feeds.
 They can take the form of text-based updates, images, or videos.

-• Articles.
 Longer-form content on LinkedIn can be published as a dedicated blog post on the platform.
 This format works best for articles, whitepapers or analyses that are too in-depth to fit in a single LinkedIn Post.

-• Newsletters.
 While Substack may be synonymous with newsletters, LinkedIn also offers users the opportunity to start a newsletter and grow a subscriber base.
 Subscribers are notified via email and in-platform when a new newsletter publishes.

-• Special formats, including LinkedIn polls, documents and carousels.
 To increase engagement with followers, consider launching a poll, uploading a slide deck as a “document,” or posting a multi-image carousel.

 Of course, posting alone is not enough.
 You also need to know the key ingredients that enable you to create effective thought leadership content — like knowing your audience, being original, engaging with your followers, and publishing a mix of content types.

-To give you a better idea of some of the content types you should consider incorporating into your thought leadership strategy, let’s take a look at some real-world examples:
+To give you a better idea of some of the content types you should consider incorporating into your thought leadership strategy, let’s take a look at some real-world examples.

-Sarah Blakely, founder of Spanx
+1. Sarah Blakely, founder of Spanx

 As every founder knows too well, every overnight success takes 10 years.
 Sarah Blakely founded Spanx out of her apartment in 2000.
 Twenty-four years later, the brand is a household name.
-In a recent LinkedIn post, Blakely shares some authentic insights into her journey as a founder, inspiring her audience that they too can achieve their dreams by never giving up.

 • It’s personal and authentic — a peek behind the scenes